Marijuana is one of the most commonly used drugs

 Statistics on Marijuana Use, Misuse, and Addiction

 Around 52 million people used marijuana in 2021.[3]
-Marijuana is often used recreationally, but despite its Schedule I status, it is often used for medicinal purposes like relieving chronic pain.
+Marijuana is often used recreationally, but despite its Schedule I status, it is used for medicinal purposes in states where it is legalized, such as for relieving chronic pain.
 Because marijuana is legalized on the state level in several states and generally thought of as harmless, many people who use it don’t realize the potential adverse effects.
 While marijuana is not as addictive as opioids and other drugs, it still has the risk of dependence and addiction.

 Effects of Marijuana Abuse